ADD-ONS / SCALES

 Issues discussed regarding TOAST 1

-• a specific and probably underdiagnosed etiology is thromboembolism from an unstable (complicated) non-stenosing (< 50%) plaques in CCA, ICA, aorta, and intracranial arteries [Harloff, 2010]
+• a specific and probably underdiagnosed cause of thromboembolism originates from unstable (complicated) non-stenosing (< 50%) plaques in CCA, ICA, aorta, and intracranial arteries [Harloff, 2010]

-• in addition, small infarcts resulting from atherosclerotic plaques in the ostium of perforating arteries should be included here – branch artery disease (BAD) / branch occlusive disease (BOD)
+• additionally, small infarcts resulting from atherosclerotic plaques in the ostium of perforating arteries should be included here ⇒ branch artery disease (BAD) / branch occlusive disease (BOD)

 • BAD can be detected using high-resolution MRI

-• this concept is already presented in the CISS and SSS-TOAST classifications
+• this concept is already incorporated in both the CISS and SSS-TOAST classifications

-• the importance of plaque composition and morphology is increasingly recognized
+• significance of plaque composition and morphology is increasingly acknowledged

-• evidence of intraplaque hemorrhage (IPH), thrombus, thin or ruptured fibrous cap, or a large lipid-rich and/or necrotic core (visible on high-resolution MRI) is associated with an increased risk of cerebrovascular events regardless of stenosis severity [Kopczak, 2020] [Kamel, 2019
+• evidence of intraplaque hemorrhage (IPH), thrombus, thin or ruptured fibrous cap, or a large lipid-rich and/or necrotic core (visible on high-resolution MRI) correlates with an increased risk of cerebrovascular events, irrespective of stenosis severity [Kopczak, 2020] [Kamel, 2019

-• these findings may support an atherothrombotic etiology (TOAST 1)
+• these findings may support the classification of atherothrombotic etiology (TOAST 1)

 • no significant atherosclerosis in major cerebral arteries